xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2003-03-23-beautiful-belize.md

 port of Belize City, Belize.
 I had never traveled to Belize so this was the perfect opportunity; with the fares rockbottom.
-My Friend Mary - who incidentially is MS Buffalo Soldier 2002 was my co traveler.We arrive in Belize early in the morning, before sunrise.
+My Friend Mary - who incidentially is MS Buffalo Soldier 2002 was my co traveler.

+We arrive in Belize early in the morning, before sunrise.
 I get a 630am wake up call so that I can see the ship, as it’s greeted by the many small tenders who would ferry us to Belize City’s port.
 The television broadcast of the